aazuspan/leaflet-feature-legend/README.md

     },
     maxSymbolSize: 18,
     minSymbolSize: 2,
+    collapsed: true,
 }).addTo(myMap);
 ```

 ### Options
 `position`: Position of the legend.
 Default is `topright`.
 See L.Control in Leaflet documentation.<br/>
 `title`: Title of the legend that will be displayed.
-Default is 'Legend'.
+Default is `Legend`.
 To remove the title, set to `null` or empty string.<br/>
 `items`: Object with feature labels as keys and feature layers as values.<br/>
 `maxSymbolSize`: Maximum size, in pixels, of any dimension of a symbol to display in the legend.
 Larger symbols will be shrunk to this size.
-Default is 18.<br/>
+Default is `18`.<br/>
 `minSymbolSize`: Minimum size, in pixels, of any dimension of a symbol to display in the legend.
 Smaller symbols will be enlarged to this size.
-Default is 1.<br/>
+Default is `1`.<br/>
+`collapsed`: If true, the legend will be collapsed into an icon and expanded on mouse hover.
+Default is `false`.